 Absolutely crazy?!?
 Worth exploring further???
 Or, shall I tell the kids to come out of that cave?

-Please, help to debunk this crazy Alice-in-Wonderland hole that I’ve dropped into….
+Please, help me to debunk this crazy Alice-in-Wonderland hole that I’ve dropped into….

 I am a television producer.
-But recently, I was asked to substitute for a high school geometry teacher, a nephew.
+But recently, I was asked to cover the classes for a high school geometry teacher, a nephew.
 He asked me to introduce the kids to Plato’s five.
 It would be my second time with them, so I had to expand my own horizon a bit for my visit on December 19, 2011.